5 simple ways to try outdoor fitness

 Countless parks around Australia, including in rural communities, now offer free fitness equipment for locals to enjoy.
 Most of these spaces come with simple instructions for how to use each piece of equipment.
 Best of all, outdoor fitness stations are free to use at any time of the day, so it’s easy to fit a session into your daily routine.
 Remember to take a cloth and sanitiser with you to wipe things down before you start working out.

 Benefits: Using outdoor fitness equipment can increase muscle strength, overall mobility and flexibility.
-Any kind of gentle workout in a green space can boost mental wellbeing, which can lead to reduced stress and improved sleep.
+Any kind of gentle workout in a green space can boost mental wellbeing, which can lead to reduced stress and anxiety.

 Related articles